crazzfeng/sendcloud-docs/docs/Sending Setting/domain/how-to-choose-a-primary-domain-or-a-subdomain.md

 ---
-title: How to Choose a Primary Domain or a Subdomain
+title: How to Choose a Sending Domain
 excerpt: >-
   Choose the right domain strategy for email delivery.
 Compare primary domain vs subdomain pros/cons, avoid DNS conflicts, and protect your email reputation